oat-sa/taohub-articles/forge/documentation-for-core-components/rest-services-layer.md

 Returned types and exception handling
 -------------------------------------

-Depending on the type of operation and the type of target resource types,\
+Depending on the type of operation and the type of target resource types,<br/>

-a message is always returned using the requested encoding with a status information and a message :\
+a message is always returned using the requested encoding with a status information and a message :<br/>

 example in XML :